kalisio/kaabah/docs/how-to-use-it/README.md

 ## Usage

 ::: warning Manager IP address
-**Kaabah** will ask you to provide the IP address of the Swarm manager.
+**Kaabah** requests the IP address of the Swarm manager to be defined.
 On **Scaleway** you need to provide a [Reserved IP](https://www.scaleway.com/docs/deal-with-private-reserved-ips/#-Create-and-attach-a-reserved-IP-address).
 On **AWS** you need to provide an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
 :::

 ::: warning ACME certificates
 To ensure ACME certificates generation, **traefik** has to be reachable by **Let's Encrypt** through port 80.
 You can refer to [ACME configuration (httpChallenge)](https://docs.traefik.io/configuration/acme/#httpchallenge) for further information.

 Please take care your DNS is correctly configured.
-A **A Record** should map your domain to the manager IP address.
+A **A Record** should map your domain to the Swarm manager IP address.

 :::